10 Hiding Spots Burglars Always Look First

 Under the mattress

 Burglars will make a beeline to the room with the most valuables.
 “The good stop is always going to be in the master bedroom,” says Chris McGoey, CPP, CSP, CAM, president of McGoey Security Consulting.
 “That’s where you have your clothes, your jewelry, your extra cash, your weapons, your prescriptions—anything of value.”
 Hiding things under the mattress is one of the oldest tricks in the book, so a thief will likely check there for hidden treasures, he says.
-Look out for these 13 sneaky signs your home is being watched.
+That might be why this is the first room burglars check.

 A thief might rummage through your entire closet—pockets and all—looking for cash or other valuables.
 If you do decide to store valuables in your closet, leave them in a box purposely mislabeled with a boring name (think: “college textbooks 1980” or “baby clothes”) to keep sticky fingers out, suggests McGoey.